-For further discussion of the potential effects to adjacent residential land uses see Section 3.2, Transportation; Section 3.5, Economics; Section 3.7, Visual and Aesthetic Resources; Section 3.8, Air Quality and Greenhouse Gas Emissions; Section 3.9, Noise and Vibration; and Section 3.17, Parks and Recreational Resources.
+It is acknowledged, however, that Single-Family Residential zones are intended to stabilize and preserve single-family residential neighborhoods, as designated in the comprehensive plan.
+Section 3.2, Transportation; Section 3.5, Economics; Section 3.7, Visual and Aesthetic Resources; Section 3.8, Air Quality and Greenhouse Gas Emissions; Section 3.9, Noise and Vibration; and Section 3.17, Parks and Recreational Resources, describe how Sound Transit would minimize impacts that could otherwise affect adjacent residential land uses.

 Under the No-Build Alternative, land use impacts from construction or operation of OMF South would not occur.
-However, other planned projects could convert existing land uses, since many of the areas are within commercial, multi-family residential, and mixed-use zones planned for development to accommodate future growth.
-This includes TDLE, which overlaps with the OMF South Preferred and South 344th Street alternatives.
-If TDLE is constructed as proposed, the mainline track associated with these OMF alternatives would be built later in time.
+However, other planned projects would have impacts in the OMF South study areas.
+FWLE will convert existing land uses in the Midway Landfill Alternative study area to transportation use.
+Other planned projects could also convert existing land uses since many of the areas are within commercial, multi-family residential, and mixed-use zones planned for development to accommodate future growth.
+Without OMF South, TDLE would construct the mainline track associated with the Preferred and South 344th Street alternatives later in time.
 Impacts associated with construction of the mainline track are addressed within the build alternatives impacts discussion below.
 All other TDLE-related impacts are addressed in Chapter 4, Cumulative Effects Analysis.